 The non-immigrant visa type B (non-B visa) is the visa you get when you take a job as a teacher (or hotel manager, or dive instructor for example).
 If you enroll in a bachelor degree program of a college/university you need an educational visa (non-immigrant visa type ED).

 If you really want to stay for a very long time and teach English, why not study for your BA TESOL.
-Personally, I will graduate in May 2021 and on liveTesol.com we provide new and experienced teachers with useful information about teaching English to students of other languages (TESOL), since this is our passion and way of life.
+Personally, I will graduate in May 2021 and on liveTesol.com we provide new and experienced teachers with useful information about teaching English to speakers of other languages (TESOL), since this is our passion and way of life.

 TCT: Teacher Council of Thailand.